StsTm/BreakingUpDDR/README.md

 ## Replication code

 The replication code is provided in .rmd format.
 The code was run on R 3.4.1.
-Please be aware that the part that loads the data has to be customised to your specific r folder.
+Please be aware that the part that loads the data has to be customised to your specific r folder and dataframe.